what is tiktok

 Most social media platforms have advertising options and TikTok is no different.
 They offer potential creative marketing strategies that incorporate business goals into clever content.
 There are also influencer marketing opportunities if you want to grow your business through others reaching your target audience.

-What Content Should I Make For TikTok?
+What Content Should I Make?

 What makes TikTok unique is its access to ‘trends’.
 People engage with TikTok because you are not limited to unique, creative content but you can make use of voice-overs or video that are copies of a current trend.
 TikTok became famous for its dance trends but it has advanced to incorporate so much more.